pamagister/Photo-Composition-Designer/ABOUT_THIS_TEMPLATE.md

 ### Why the template doesn't have a `pyproject.toml` file ?

-It is possible to run `pip install https://github.com/name/repo/tarball/main` and have pip to download the package direcly from Git repo.
+It is possible to run `pip install https://github.com/name/repo/tarball/main` and have pip to download the package directly from Git repo.

 For that to work you need to have a `setup.py` file, and `pyproject.toml` is not supported for that kind of installation.